angelordonezretamar/CPE322/Lab2/README.md

 * I am sad to say that I have not used my Pi very much since CPE 390
 * One of the last things I did was set it up to mine a niche crypto called magicoin
 * I believe that project may have screwed it up a bit so I set it up fresh following the IOT repo [Lesson One](https://github.com/kevinwlu/iot/tree/master/lesson1)
-* I used the Tom's Hardware guide for setting up a "headless" Pi so that it would be different from when I set it up originally for CPE 390
 * After setting the Pi up again I followed the lab instructions listed above

 ## Results